magsenche/hanazono/docs/notes/ai/transformers.md

 ??? question "How does the decoder function in Transformers?"
     It works as an autoregressive tool, taking all previous outputs as inputs along with the encoder's output, using the attention mechanism to attend to relevant parts of the input sequence

-??? question "How are images processed in Transformers for vision tasks?"
-    Images are treated as patches, embedded, and then handled as sequences with added positional encoding

 ??? question "Name two advantages of Transformers over traditional RNNs or CNNs."
     - can be trained in parallel
     - efficiently handle long-range dependencies

 ??? question "Why might Transformers require more training data compared to CNNs?"
     They have fewer inductive biases than CNNs, so they need more data to learn some basic properties of images

-??? question "Why might Transformers perform better than CNNs on high-resolution data in terms of the equivariance metric?"
-    Transformers do not struggle to model long-range dependencies as all patches have a distance of one, in contrast to CNNs

 ??? question "In Transformers, how is the weighting in the self-attention mechanism typically calculated?"
     $W_{1j} = \frac{\exp(Q_1K_j)}{\sum_{j'}\exp(Q_1K_{j'})}$